 Well-known independent restaurant critic JP Rossouw believes that restaurants will change their menus through consumer awareness and pressure to follow SASSI guidelines.
 ‘If they do promote SASSI this certainly positively influences my opinion’, he says.
 ‘It usually also means that the restaurant sources better ingredients in other areas too - as it shows a progressive approach.’

-The Greenhouse (Eat Out restaurant of the year), offers a 6-course seafood menu featuring, amongst others, sustainably farmed Kabeljou.
+The Greenhouse (Eat Out restaurant of the year in 2012), offers a 6-course seafood menu featuring, amongst others, sustainably farmed Kabeljou.
 ‘Another great fish is mackerel’, says Executive chef, Peter Tempelhoff, who supports SASSI wholeheartedly.
 ‘It’s a wonderful fish to grill or lightly salt then pickle in rice vinegar for an hour… awesome for sushi or sashimi.’
 Tempelhoff says that chefs and restaurateurs can play a big part in the fight against overfishing, but it has to be a collective voice.

 The same goes for consumers such as Andy Fenner (Aka JamieWho) who points out, ‘The public need to be willing to try new species and also to ask questions about sustainability’.